Fatal1ty/tinkoff-api/README.md

 TODO
 --------------------------------------------------------------------------------

+* allow to provide str constants along with specific enum objects
-* add streaming protocol client
+* add configurable timeouts in streaming client
 * rename some fields
 * make some fields in snake case
 * generate documentation